-Some people afterwards do get some constipation due to medications or the surgery itself.
-So, you could start fruits, fibre, vegetables, prune juice, or stool softeners.
+Some people afterward do get some constipation due to medications or the surgery itself.
+So, you could start fruits, fiber, vegetables, prune juice, or stool softeners.

 In terms of showering, you should keep the bandage dry if possible.
 So take a shower a couple of days after surgery.
 For about five days, you can take a sponge bath to keep yourself clean.
 But you're keeping the surgery area itself nice and dry.